Properly storing your antique quilts helps add life to these heirloom textiles.

 Time Required: 10 minutes in most cases

-- If you do need to fold a quilt, spread it face down between two well-worn white cotton sheets and fold in a pleated accordian fashion.
+- If you do need to fold a quilt, spread it face down between two well-worn white cotton sheets and fold in a pleated accordion fashion.
 While storing flat is best, folding in this manner helps to reduce stress on old fabrics and reduce the likelihood of tearing.

 - Limited space may dictate storing a quilt under a bed safely sealed in a Rubbermaid-type container.
-Just be sure to fold the quilt in the accordian manner recommended above and making sure it is completely void of moisture before placing it in the container.
+Just be sure to fold the quilt in the accordion manner recommended above and making sure it is completely void of moisture before placing it in the container.